1. notice

 Change notation.

-• [power-tensor]
+• [power_tensor]

 Using difference techniques, one can recover the -th order symmetric tensor from the -th order monomial or power tensor .